Posts

 The NRA Isn’t that Powerful.
 Its Creed Is.

-Ultimately, the NRA is a profoundly weaker and more divided organization than it once was.
-But its legacy, even if it fails to survive, will be the culture and ideology of gun rights it helped cultivate, and that is a potent thing for many conservative voters and the Republican politicians who chase them.
+The NRA is a profoundly weaker and more divided organization than it once was.
+But its legacy, even if it fails to survive, will be the culture and ideology of gun rights it helped cultivate.

 This Is Why the NRA Endures